Sasakawa International Scholarship

 My Sasakawa Scholarship project is to translate information from the English Language Institute and the Center for International Programs and Services into Spanish to make it accessible to potential Spanish students.
 I also help translate their letters of inquiries to English so they can have access to higher education.

-I intend to graduate by May 2010.
-Upon graduation I would like to work with both the deaf and hearing immigrant population.
+I graduated from Gallaudet in May 2010.
+I would like to work with both the deaf and hearing immigrant population.
 Argentina is a country rich in culture.
 Unfortunately the Deaf community is behind and is struggling to get their rights because of oppression by the majority hearing society.
 My dream is to prevent this from happening.
 I want to see a respected, equal, and well developed Deaf community in Argentina.

 The Sasakawa Scholarship is one of the best things that happened to me.
-I am very lucky to be able to continue my studies at Gallaudet University thanks to this great scholarship.
+I was very lucky to be able to study Gallaudet University thanks to this great scholarship.
 They are investing in me and I am really very grateful for it.
 Being at Gallaudet made me think about the deaf community in Argentina.
 Truthfully, I never thought about helping them, or about being an activist, but after some years at Gallaudet I learned a lot and my new knowledge and experience have motivated me to support the deaf community in Argentina.